Dulci-More: Folk & Traditional

 DAA tuning to a DAC or DAD tuning, tune the melody string higher; to a DAG

-tuning, tune the melody string lower; to a DGA tuning, tune the middle string
+tuning, tune the melody string lower; to a DGA tuning, tune the middle string lower;

-tuning tune the melody string higher and the middle string lower.
+tune the melody string higher and the middle string lower.

 A